 Airline Performance Analysis, Tools: Tableau

-Analysis of American Airline On-time performance to identify meaningful patters and trends for 12 periods, presented through dashboards and a story on tableau.
+Analysis of American Airline On-time performance to identify meaningful patters and trends for 12 months, presented through dashboards and a story on tableau.
 A comparative study was performed to estimate the competitive target airline.

 Factor Analysis and Cluster Analysis, Tools: SAS Studio, Excel (Macros)